-Pros of DreamHost
+Pros of DreamHost vs GoDaddy

 One big advantage of DreamHost over GoDaddy (and the other alternatives on this list) is the pricing.
-Not only are the prices affordable and transparent with DreamHost, but they’re also one of the few hosts to offer month-to-month billing on cheap shared plans.
+Not only are the prices affordable and transparent with DreamHost, but it’s also one of the few hosts to offer month-to-month billing on cheap shared plans.

 DreamHost’s managed WordPress hosting is also cheaper than GoDaddy’s Pro managed WordPress hosting.

 Beyond offering more accessible pricing, DreamHost also offers more features than GoDaddy.
 For example, DreamHost’s cheapest hosting plan still comes with a free SSL certificate, the custom hosting dashboard and automatic backups.